ncbdrck/multiros/README.md

 2. MultiROS relies on several Python packages.
 You can install them by running the following command:

     ```shell
+    # Install pip if you haven't already by running this command
     sudo apt-get install python3-pip

     cd ~/catkin_ws/src/multiros
     pip3 install -r requirements.txt
     ```